ashejim/C964/_sources/task2_c/task2_part_c.md

 - You *can* use simulated data.
 - You only need to apply for [IRB review](https://cm.wgu.edu/t5/Frequently-Asked-Questions/WGU-IRB-and-Human-Subject-Protections-FAQ/ta-p/2002) if you are *collecting* data involving human participants (this is very rare).
 Otherwise, your project is in IRB compliance.

-See more on the data requirements and data sources [here](task1:data).

 (task2_part_c:mlreqs)=

 ### Machine Learning requirements